Confession: I had never heard of washing soda until recently, but now I’m hooked on the idea of using it to make laundry detergent for my family.

 Is washing soda safe?

-Sodium carbonate can be dangerous in large quantities, so keep the washing soda out of the reach of children and pets.
-Also, wear gloves when cleaning with washing soda because it can cause skin irritation.
-According to the U.S. National Library of Medicine, it can be harmful to the eyes, cause irritation to the lungs if inhaled, and may cause abdominal pain or vomiting if large doses are swallowed.
+According to the US National Library of Medicine, it can be harmful to the eyes, irritate the lungs if inhaled, and cause abdominal pain or vomiting if large doses are swallowed.

 What is washing soda used for?